veliovgroup/ostrio/tutorials/linux/users/rbash.md

 # then type-in new password twice
 ```

-### Confirm have `rbash` is installed
+### Confirm `rbash` is installed
-`rbash` shell is preinstalled on most of Linux distributions, however, to confirm `rbash` shell is installed, execute next line:
+`rbash` shell is preinstalled on most of Linux distributions, however, to confirm `rbash` shell is installed, execute next lines:
 ```shell
 cat /etc/shells
 # and: